pypa/wheel/README.txt

 command line utility.

 The wheel documentation is at http://wheel.rtfd.org/.
-The file format is documented in the draft PEP 427 (http://www.python.org/dev/peps/pep-0427/).
+The file format is documented in PEP 427 (http://www.python.org/dev/peps/pep-0427/).

 Why not egg?